 Is transportation to and from the retreat provided?

 We provide a round-trip bus from the Upper West Side of Manhattan.
 Round-trip bus fare is $80.
 You will have the opportunity to sign up and pay for the bus ride when you register.
 We also offer a shuttle to Wassaic Train Station for guests departing on Thursday, April 13, and a shuttle from Wassaic Train Station for guests arriving on Friday, April 14.
 Guests who do not take this bus must arrange their own transportation to and from the retreat.
 Upon registering, guests will receive a link to a rideshare board for the retreat.
 Click here for more information on how to get here.

 What is the seder like?

-We offer a traditional communal seder on the first and second night of Passover led by Rabbi Neil Fleischmann.
+We offer a traditional communal seder on the first and second night of Passover led by Rabbi Shmuel Braun.
 Guests also have the opportunity to enjoy a semi-private seder with their friends and family in our second dining room on one or both nights.

 Please also refer to our general FAQs for questions about our retreat center.
 If you can’t find the answer to your question, give us a call at (860) 824-5991 x0 and we’d be happy to answer it for you.